marissamanley/2016_Voter_Information/README.md

 AVL Tree to a Hashmap.

 ## Distribution of Responsibility and Roles
+All team members worked on every aspect of the project, but each member was allocated a section of the project to primarily focus on.

-Marissa Manley's main tasks revolved around implementing the code that would access data from the AVL tree and Unordered Map and produce the results in an organized and easy-to-read format.
+Marissa Manley's primary tasks involved implementing the code that would access data from the AVL tree and Unordered Map and produce the results in an organized and easy-to-read format.
+Marissa also created the Tree and TreeNode classes, making sure that they worked with the states and their respective districts.
 In our main function, she created a menu that would allow for access to election results pulled from either the AVL Tree or the Unordered Map.
 As part of the menu, Marissa implemented functions that would traverse the AVL Tree and Unordered Map to obtain total national results and all senatorial results.
 She also helped complete the .csv file used for creating the initial states and districts.

-Marcus Elosegui's main tasks revolved around implementing the code that would create the initial states and districts and generate the voters, as well as filling out the .csv file used.
+Marcus Elosegui's primary tasks involved implementing the code that would create the initial states and districts and generate the voters, as well as filling out the .csv file used.
 He created and filled out the majority of the .csv that holds scaled voter values, senate and house candidates, and the percentages of votes for each candidate.
 Marcus also created the function